Looking to up your veggie game in the kitchen? Now is the time to banish overcooked asparagus forever.

 "First, it's very important to prep the asparagus by cutting off about one inch of the tough and fibrous white part at the bottom and then peeling just a little bit of the outer layer of the bottom," Brendan Walsh, dean of the School of Culinary Arts at The Culinary Institute of America, told TODAY.

-Then, head for the heat, whether it's at a stove, an oven, a grill or even a microwave.
+Then, head for the heat, whether it's on the stove, in the oven, on the grill or even ... in the microwave?

-According to Walsh, these are the absolute best ways to cook amazing asparagus.
+According to Walsh, these are the absolute best ways to cook asparagus:

 How to cook asparagus